Sofia De La Fuente Garcia (PhD, MBPsS, FHEA)

 I am originally from Asturias, a green, rainy and beautiful region of Spain, where I lived until I went to university in Madrid.
 After completing the first year at the medical school, I decided to change degrees, in search for a framework to engage with the study of the human mind and human behaviour, and started Psychology (BSc Hons).
 This included an Erasmus year at the University of Edinburgh, where I had my first hands-on research experience.
 Afterwards, I completed a postgraduate on Methodology for Health and Behavioural Sciences (MSc).

 After a traineeship on clinical neuroscience research at the Karolinska Institutet, in Stockholm, I moved to Edinburgh in autumn 2016, to start my PhD in language markers for neurodegeneration, with Saturnino Luz and Craig Ritchie, and I have remained here since.
 The core of my doctoral research consisted of the development of a methodology for monitoring cognitive health through speech, with a focus on neurodegenerative diseases.
 Afterwards, I worked as a research fellow in Dr. Luz's lab, in order to continue and expand the development of this methodology.
+Currently, I conduct research on the psychological consequences of lockdown in Scotland, and on the relationship between moral reasoning, personality and attachment.

 PhD Precision Medicine